Raptors rout 76ers for 3-2 series lead

 Toronto had an eight-point lead early in the second quarter on Gasol’s 3-pointer.

-The Raptors continued to pull away, and when Green made a 3-pointer with 40.5 seconds to play in the first half, the Raptors led by 19 points.
+The Raptors continued to pull away, and when Green made a 3-pointer with 40.5 seconds to play in the first half, they led by 19 points.
 Leonard made two free throws with 29 seconds left to increase the gap to 21.

 Toronto led 64-43 at halftime.

-Note: EditorsNote: Removes second reference to Ibaka’s first name; corrects time of Green’s 3-pointer in third; other minor edits